omniV1/CST-321/src/Assignments/Topic3/Deadlocks/readme.md

 | `wait(NULL)`               | Parent process waits for all child processes to finish execution before proceeding with cleanup and program completion.                                                       |
 | `fprintf()`                | Outputs log messages to the console, providing information about the status of airplanes attempting to land, runway availability, and any diversions or successful landings. |

+# Analysis of Timer Use for Deadlock Resolution

+- The use of a timer in the semaphore-based program to terminate processes after a timeout can effectively prevent deadlocks by ensuring no process holds onto a resource indefinitely.
+However, this method has limitations, particularly when scaling to a larger number of processes or threads:

+- Scalability Issues: As the number of concurrent processes increases, managing individual timers for each becomes more complex and resource-intensive.
+Risk of Starvation: Processes might repeatedly be terminated before accessing the needed resource, leading to potential starvation, especially for lower-priority tasks.
+Optimal Timeout Determination: Setting an appropriate timeout that balances between preventing deadlocks and not prematurely terminating processes is challenging and might not be one-size-fits-all.
+Alternative Approach

+- Instead of relying solely on timeouts, implementing a priority-based scheduling mechanism could offer a more nuanced solution.
+This system would allow processes with higher priority to access the resource first, while still using timeouts to prevent deadlocks.
+However, these timeouts would be dynamically adjusted based on the process's priority and the current system load, offering a more flexible and fair approach to resource allocation.

+- Advantages: Prioritizing critical processes reduces the risk of important operations being terminated.
+Dynamically adjusting timeouts based on system conditions and process priority ensures a more responsive and efficient system, tailoring behavior to current needs.

 # Resources